 Vegan Swedish Heirloom Snowball Cookies ❄️ These buttery, melt-in-your-mouth traditional holiday cookies are so easy to make.
 With only 5 basic ingredients, you can have a batch of these irresistibly delicious sweet treats ready to enjoy in just a few minutes!

 Families often have beloved seasonal recipes that are passed down through the generations.
-In our home, it just isn't Christmas without a batch of my mother-in-law's Homemade Vegan Fudge, my Scandinavian great-grandmother's Vegan Old Fashioned Oatmeal Cookies, and her wintery wonderful Vegan Swedish Heirloom Snowball Cookies.
+In our home, it just isn't Christmas without a batch of my mother-in-law's Homemade Vegan Fudge, my daughter's Vegan Gingerbread Bundt Cake, my Scandinavian great-grandmother's Vegan Old Fashioned Oatmeal Cookies, and her wintery wonderful Vegan Swedish Heirloom Snowball Cookies.

 These classic snowball cookies are similar to shortbread, made with butter (vegan of course!), flour, powdered sugar, vanilla and salt.
 They're known by many names like Mexican Wedding Cookies, Russian Tea Cakes, Pecan Sandies, Snowball Cookies, or as we call them in my family, Swedish Heirloom Cookies.
 The delicate ball-shaped cookies are rolled in powdered sugar while warm from the oven, giving them a festive snowball appearance and a melt-in-your-mouth texture.